 I am sure you have seen the Gmail invites going around (If not, check out whitespace, dezwozhere, jluster, minjungkim, widgetopia, wholelottanothing, and about 100 other sites).
 Well, just because it’s the trendy thing to do these days: I have seven, yes seven (7) Gmail invites to give away.
 So instead of doing some kind of contest, I would like to do … Read moreGot Gmail?

 So today at Gnomedex Microsoft will be announcing extended support for RSS.
-Read that carefully, we’re not talk about better support for RSS, we’re talking about an extension to RSS.
+Read that carefully, we’re not talking about better support for RSS, we’re talking about an extension to RSS.
 They want to be able to do e-commerce via RSS.
 Yes, you read that correctly.
-The last thing we need now is yet another fork in … Read moreMicrosoft to take RSS five steps backwards
+The last thing we need now is yet another fork … Read moreMicrosoft to take RSS five steps backwards

 So today at Gnomedex Microsoft will be announcing extended support for RSS.
 Read that carefully, we’re not talk about better support for RSS, we’re talking about an extension to RSS.
 They want to be able to do e-commerce via RSS.
 Yes, you read that correctly.
 The last thing we need now is yet another fork in … Read moreMicrosoft to take RSS Five Steps Backwards

 Ok, I mostly just wanted to use that for a blog entry title, but it is an important issue.
-A lot of people rely on stats for their web sites (see the posts over at Karl Nelson’s site), but more often than not, the stats are a far cry from even a best guess.
+A lot of people rely on stats for their web sites (see the posts over at Karl Nelson’s site), but more often than not, the stats are a far cry from even the best guess.
 Tim Bray … Read moreLies, Damn Lies, and Statistics

 As many of you may already know during his keynote address at the RSA conference, Bill Gates announced that Microsoft will be releasing a new beta version of Internet Explorer 7.0 for XP SP2 this summer.
 Going off only official news there seems to be some misinformation already circulating.
 As we understand it there won’t be any … Read moreMisinformation about the IE7 announcement